step-security/ghcommit-action/README.md

 GPG key and show as **Verified**.
 This is important for repositories that require signed commits.

-The plugin is inspired by [stefanzweifel/git-auto-commit-action](https://github.com/stefanzweifel/git-auto-commit-action) and uses some of the same input parameters.
-We expect to emulate more of its parameters over time and PRs providing similar functionality will be considered.

 ## Usage

 The plugin is currently implemented as a Docker style plugin.
 It must be run on